 Depending on the option, selected coursework may include Equine Nutrition, Horse Management, Equine Anatomy, Equine Business Practices, and Careers in the Horse Industry.

 RCTC offers two options in Equine Science: Horse Husbandry and Equine Studies.

 Students can enroll on a part-time or full-time basis.
 Some courses are prerequisites to advanced level coursework so preplanning is encouraged.
-Evening courses are available.
 Students are encouraged to start in the fall semester.

-According to the American Horse Council study released in 2005, the horse industry involves 4.6 million Americans, has a direct economic impact of $39 billion annually, and provides 460,000 full-time equivalent jobs.
-These numbers are likely growing and the industry is constantly looking for educated people to employ.
+According to the American Horse Council Economic Impact Study released in 2018, the horse industry involves $122 billion in total economic impact, which is an increase from $102 billion in the 2005 economic impact study.
+The industry provides a total employment impact of 1.74 million and generates $79 billion in total salary, wages, and benefits.
+These numbers have been growing and the industry is constantly looking for educated people to employ.

 Many of the jobs in the horse industry are self-employment opportunities, especially training and teaching jobs.
 There are also many business owners who come to RCTC looking to hire graduates from the Equine Program.
 The opportunities in the horse industry include horse training, teaching riding lessons, grooming, stable management, saddle making, nutritional consulting, breeding farm management, research, and extension work.

 The Higher Learning Commission accredits Rochester Community and Technical College.
 Students may consider additional transfer options by working closely with a four-year institution of their choice.
 For additional information on the most current list of RCTC program articulations see us at www.rctc.edu/catalog/articulations.